 New York ATAP Online Certification Progam

 This certification is not mandatory in the state of New York.
 Many employers do require this training for anyone who mixes, sells, serves, or manages anyone who mixes, sells, or serves alcohol in the state of New York.
 This training certification can help reduce liquor liability insurance for the establishment.
-Our New York Alcohol Training Awareness Program (ATAP) course has been reviewed and recommended by the NY State Liquor Authority (NY SLA), was developed under the guidelines of the NY SLA Rules, and meets ATAP requirements.
+Our New York Alcohol Training Awareness Program (ATAP) course has been reviewed and approved by the NY State Liquor Authority (NY SLA).
+Our online training course was developed under the guidelines of the NY SLA Rules, and meets ATAP requirements.
 Click here to see our approval.

 This course and website are designed with multiple devices in mind.
 All course content is in HTML5, which means it will work on iPad-iPhone-Android-Desktop and Mac Devices.
 You do not need Adobe Flash Player, and there is no need to download any other browser to take our course.
 We have tested our course on Firefox, Edge, Chrome, and Safari.